oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

    :widths: 10, 30

-   "**Chart Type**","Currently only the **Line Chart** option is available" "**Category (X Axis)**","Select the fields with the values which will form the X Axis of the report chart" "**Value (Y Axis)**","Choose the fields with the values which will form the Y Axis of the report chart"
+   "**Chart Type**","Currently only the **Line Chart** option is available" "**Category (X Axis)**","Select the fields with the values which will form the X Axis of the report chart."
+   "**Value (Y Axis)**","Choose the fields with the values which will form the Y Axis of the report chart."

 For more details, see the :ref:`chart example <user-guide--business-intelligence--reports--chart-examples>`.